timwalsh300/open-world-vf/README.md

-## This repository contains the steps and code to reproduce the work for "Exploring the Capabilities and Limitations of Video Stream Fingerprinting" (to be presented at the SecWeb 2024 workshop) and my dissertation.
-It is a work-in-progress through at least mid-2025, and intended only for academic research purposes.
+### This repository contains the steps and code to reproduce the work for "Exploring the Capabilities and Limitations of Video Stream Fingerprinting" (to be presented at the SecWeb 2024 workshop) and my dissertation.

+This is a work-in-progress through at least mid-2025, and intended only for academic research purposes.
 The sister repository with the code (and lists of our URLs) for our dataset collection effort is https://github.com/timwalsh300/tor-browser-crawler-video

 For access to the raw dataset, please contact us through this form: https://docs.google.com/forms/d/1ldfKdUBMA2DJNh1_sGth-puYQfadybvNb3CPiihY3cE